Breaks in service/Rejoining ADF

 Details of rejoining impacts

 The impact on your DHOAS eligibility and entitlement will depend on the length of your break in service, and whether you rejoin as a Permanent member or Reservist, as follows:

-If you return as a Permanent member after a break of less than five years, your previous service will count towards DHOAS eligibility and entitlement.
+If you return as a Permanent member after a break of exactly five years or less, your previous service will count towards DHOAS eligibility and entitlement.
 This means your total years of service in the ADF will count towards your four year qualifying period of service as well as accrued entitlement to DHOAS.

 If you return as a Reservist after a break of less than two years, all of your previous service will count towards your qualifying period and accrued entitlement to DHOAS.

-If you return to the ADF after a break of five or more years, either as a Permanent or Reserve member, your previous service will not count towards either eligibility or entitlement.
+If you return to the ADF after a break of more than five years, either as a Permanent or Reserve member, your previous service will not count towards either eligibility or entitlement.
 You will need to serve the qualifying period again (four years for a Permanent member or eight years for a Reservist), and then complete enough effective service to accrue entitlement to the DHOAS.

 Please note that warlike service completed prior to a break of any length will be recognised for the purposes of the DHOAS warlike service bonus, which contributes to your accrued entitlement.